micro-community/micro/platform/qson/README.md

 # qson

-This is copy from https://github.com/joncalhoun/qson As author says he is not acrivelly maintains the repo and not plan to do that.
+This is copy from https://github.com/joncalhoun/qson As author says he is not actively maintains the repo and not plan to do that.

 ## Usage